Updated July 15, 2020

 - 17yrs old.
 Now, any student can have FREE access to positive content that will challenge them to grow in their personal development and leadership skills.
 Access this FREE content at loveworksleadership.org

-- LINK with Loveworks during our live-streamed episodes every Monday at 4:00 pm and Thursday evenings at 7:00 pm.
+- LINK with Loveworks during our live-streamed episodes every Monday at 9:00 am.
 We'll interview a special guest each week who is a Dreamer and Doer (someone who dreams big...and then does it!), share inspiring news, and give you practical advice on how to pursue your big dream.
 Recommended for ages 11-17, great for any age accompanied with an adult.
 We'll be streaming on Facebook Live, Youtube Live and Instagram Live

 - At Home Leadership is a way for students to discover their leadership qualities digitally while engaging the creative senses, teaching character and leadership lessons, and offering a way for kids to connect over meaningful conversation.
 Recommended for ages 11-17, great for any age accompanied with an adult.